omkarsak/Advanced-Electrical-Electronics/1_Requirements/Readme.md

 <div align="center">
 <img src="https://github.com/VisheshYadav288037/Advanced-Electrical-Electronics/blob/master/1_Requirements/Flow%20chart.png" >
 </div>
-1. INPUT: Take input of 5 color bands from user.
+1. INPUT: Take input of 5 color bands from user
-2. FindColor: Function which will further call UpperToLower and CompareColor function and will return address of found colors.
+2. FindColor: Function which will further call UpperToLower and CompareColor function and will return address of found colors
-3. UpperToLower: Function which will convert all uppercase char in a string to lowercase.
+3. UpperToLower: Function which will convert all uppercase char in a string to lowercase
-4. CompareColor: Function which will check if the inpput is invalid or not.
+4. CompareColor: Function which will check if the inpput is invalid or not
-5. If error is found Jump to step number '8' else pass value to UnitFinder.
+5. If error is found Jump to step number '8' else pass value to UnitFinder
-6. Get tolerance for respective input.
+6. Get tolerance for respective input
-7. Combine tolerance and resistance together and print them.
+7. Combine tolerance and resistance together and print them
-8. Ask the user if he want to start over again.
+8. Ask the user if he want to start over again
-9. If user enters 'Y' then go to step '1' else end the program.
+9. If user enters 'Y' then go to step '1' else end the program

 # SWOT ANALYSIS :
 <div align="center">